 Module Source of information Comment Warnings DAMSAT Allows quick visualization of warning and their management.
 Visualisation Sentinel 2, with a 10m resolution Allows manual inspection of sites.
 Comparison of a current image with historic images to assist users to detect interesting changes that occur on site.
 Movement detection InSAR Sentinel-1 Provides an indication of displacements at the structure and in nearby points.
 Sentinel 2, with a 10m resolution Analysing sequences of optical data for signs of changes in iron oxide that could indicate locations of potential pollution events.
 Leakage Sentinel 2, with a 10m resolution Analysing sequences of optical data for signs of vegetation health variations that could indicate locations of potential pollution events.
+Tailings beach Sentinel 2, with a 10m resolution Analysis of water movement inside the pond to measure tailings beach length and area.
 Hydrometeorological forecast NOAA GFS NOAA GFS provides 4 daily forecasts of precipitation up to 10 days into the future with a spatial resolution of 0.25°.
 The data is analysed to also provide estimations of runoff and variations of water levels in the ponds behind the dams (if applicable).